Willenhall F.C.

 Willenhall F.C. is an English association football club based in Willenhall in the Black Country.
-The club was originally formed by the merger of Willenhall Pickwick F.C. and Willenhall Swifts F.C. and competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, between 1919 and 1930.
+The club was originally formed by the merger of Willenhall Pickwick F.C. and Willenhall Swifts F.C.

+Willenhall F.C. competed in the Birmingham & District League, one of the country's strongest semi-professional leagues, between 1919 and 1930.
 Willenhall won the league championship in the 1921-22 season.
 The club also competed in the FA Cup on at least one occasion.

+The club's end came on 31 July 1930, when the directors resolved to wind up the club.
+Its debts were over £100 and the club had not traded at a profit for a decade, with the members complaining that "judging by the gates, the general public have shown "we don't want you".

 The club has been re-formed in 2025, 95 years on, with two youth teams joining the Walsall Junior Youth Football League.